Mariaguerrero95/web-cv-MariaGuerreroLobo/README.md

 Welcome!

 This is my personal web resume where you can explore my professional profile, including my studies, experience, skills, featured projects, and contact information.
-I created this page as part of my journey as a junior web developer, using technologies as HTML, CSS and React + Vite.
+I created this page as part of my journey as a web developer junior, using technologies as HTML, CSS and React + Vite.

 ## Where can I find the website?